 Funds from Randolph and Cecile Bromery Graduate Fellowships will be combined with support from the Northeast Alliance for Graduate Education and the Professoriate, a NSF-funded program to increase the number of domestic students receiving doctoral degrees and entering the professoriate in the sciences, technology, engineering & mathematics (www.neagep.org).
 For eligible PhD students, the Geosciences department can award PhD students full stipend for three years.
 This support will be used for the first, second and last years of the student’s degree with interleaving years supported with teaching or research assistantships.
 PhD students will also be offered $8k for research and travel expenses during their degree.

-In addition to applying to our graduate program students interested in the Randolph and Cecile Bromery Graduate Fellowship should complete an application due to the department January 15, 2015.
+In addition to applying to our graduate program students interested in the Randolph and Cecile Bromery Graduate Fellowship should complete an application due to the department January 15th of the current school year.
 Click here to download the application.